BriannaLind/Workshop-Tasks/README.md

 # Workshop-Tasks
-Comprehensive List of Tasks Associated with Running a Successful Workshop
+Semi-Comprehensive List of Tasks Associated with Running a Successful Workshop (please add as you see fit!)

 ## First Steps
 * Understand submission timelines